meister03/discord-cross-hosting/README.md

 * This is done by using the `TLS` Option, which will be set to `true` on the Bridge & Client Options.
 * The TLS Option can be used with:
   - [`PSK`](https://nodejs.org/api/tls.html#pre-shared-keys), which allows basic securtiy.
-  - [`Certificate`](https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions) which requires a generated Certificate and Private Key, but allows a high Security level.
+  - [`Certificate`](https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions) which requires a generated Certificate and a Private Key, but allows a high Security level.
 * For futher Info and Control over the Options check the official [`TLS`](https://nodejs.org/api/tls.html) Documentation

 ### 4.1. `PSK` Mode: